Awards for excellence in horticulture

-Australia’s leading growers, researchers and suppliers have been recognised at the Hort Connections 2021 National Awards for Excellence, with attendees from every sector of Australian horticulture celebrating the significant contributions of the industry and its members.
-The award ceremony was held last night, on the final day of Hort Connections 2021, the premier event in Aussie horticulture, which featured a trade show with local and global supply chain partners and presentations from leading industry thinkers.
+Australia’s leading growers, researchers and suppliers have been recognised at the Hort Connections 2021 National Awards for Excellence.
+Attendees from every sector of Australian horticulture celebrated the significant contributions of the industry and its members.
+The award ceremony was held last night, on the final day of Hort Connections 2021.
+This is the premier event in Aussie horticulture, which also features a trade show with local and global supply chain partners and presentations from leading industry thinkers.

-The awards cover a range of areas in horticulture, recognising outstanding growers in multiple categories, as well as researchers, innovative agribusinesses and exporters.
+The awards cover a range of areas in horticulture.
+They recognise outstanding growers in multiple categories, as well as researchers, innovative agribusinesses and exporters.

-“The National Awards for Excellence provide an opportunity for the industry to come together, recognise the outstanding achievements of our leading growers and industry members, and celebrate the great work that our industry undertakes to keep Australia healthy and safe,” says AUSVEG CEO James Whiteside.
+“The National Awards for Excellence provide an opportunity for the industry to come together,” says AUSVEG CEO James Whiteside.
+“They recognise the outstanding achievements of our leading growers and industry members, and also celebrate the great work that our industry undertakes to keep Australia healthy and safe.

-“It was more important for the industry to meet up and reconnect with each other this year than ever before after the unprecedented challenges over the last 18 months due to the pandemic, and it was pleasing that so many people could come together, celebrate the industry’s successes and provide support to peers and colleagues.”
+“It was important for the industry to reconnect this year after unprecedented challenges over the last 18 months.
+It was pleasing that so many people could come together, celebrate industry successes and provide support to peers and colleagues.”

 2021 National Awards for Excellence winners